joviwyel/MovieDB/README.md

 # JMeter TS/TJ Time Logs

    #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+   * Our log_processing.py is a script written by python.
+It will read data from the log file and calculate the average TS and TJ by using the total value / the number of sample.
+Then it can print the avarage TS and TJ.

 # JMeter TS/TJ Time Measurement Report